An information website about Records in Contexts Ontology (RiC-O).

 Figure 1 shows how this relation is expressed using RiC-O 0.2.

-Figure 2 shows how the same relation is now expressed using RiC-O 1.0.2.
+Figure 2 shows how the same relation is now expressed using RiC-O 1.0 or later versions.

 The image below shows the RDF/XML data that corresponds to Figure 2.